The Legend of Tom Dooley

 The Legend of Tom Dooley is a 1959 American Western film directed by Ted Post and starring Michael Landon, Jo Morrow, Jack Hogan, Richard Rust, Dee Pollock and Ken Lynch.
 It was based on the 90-year-old folk song "Tom Dooley", which had been inspired by the real-life case of convicted murderer Tom Dula.
-The ballad, as sung by the Kingston Trio, was a big hit in 1958 and is the theme song of the film.
+The theme song of the film is a ballad, a hit for The Kingston Trio in 1958.
 The movie's plot is consistent with the lyrics of the song, but otherwise bears little resemblance to the actual murder case.

 Plot

-At the end of the American Civil War, Confederate soldier Tom Dooley (Landon) leads an attack on a stagecoach, unaware that the war was already over.
-Dooley is declared to be a murderer, but he returns to his hometown, hoping to marry his fiancée, Laura Foster (Morrow).
+At the end of the American Civil War, Confederate soldier Tom Dooley leads an attack on a stagecoach, unaware that the war was already over.
+Dooley is declared to be a murderer, but he returns to his hometown, hoping to marry his fiancée, Laura Foster.